 Accessible health facilities like hospitals, doctors offices, clinics and nursing homes as well as good air quality are all factors that have led to a high score in this category.

 Low commute scores could be due to limited access to public transit in this area, as well as longer-than-average work commute times for residents.

 Reporting high crime rates per 100,000 people, this area may be perceived as an unsafe place to reside.
 These statistics encompass both violent and property crime rates.

-Wilmington is a moderately-sized city located in the state of North Carolina.
-The city has a population of 113,724 inhabitants.
+Located in the state of North Carolina, Wilmington is a moderately-sized city with a population of 122,162 people.
 If we look at the most recent Census, Wilmington is known to have a predominantly White population.
 The next two most common races are Black and Asian.
-Not a fan of sitting in traffic?
-One big advantage of living in Wilmington is the reasonable commute times to work.
-With an average one way commute time of 18 minutes, getting to work is faster than the national average of 26 minutes.
+Single men and women might be happy to hear that in Wilmington, only 44% of the population is married.
+If you prefer shorter commutes, living in Wilmington will be a delight.
+With an average one-way commute time of just 18 minutes, traveling to and from work is notably more convenient than the national average, which stands at 26 minutes.